 Pizza is a seriously popular food, so most of our cats will likely get the chance to take a sneaky bite at some point in their lives.

 But the question is, should you indulge your little furry friend?
 Is pizza safe for cats to eat?
-Let’s find out!
+Probably not!

 Is Pizza Poisonous for My Cat?